Aum Shinrikyo: Tokyo subway sarin attack and related incidents

 On 23 April 1995, Hideo Murai, the head of Aum's Ministry of Science, was stabbed to death outside the cult's Tokyo headquarters amidst a crowd of about 100 reporters, in front of cameras.
 The man responsible, a Korean member of Yamaguchi-gumi, was arrested and eventually convicted of the murder.
 His motive remains unknown.
 On the evening of 5 May, a burning paper bag was discovered in a toilet in Tokyo's busy Shinjuku station.
-Upon examination it was revealed that it was a hydrogen cyanide device which, had it not been extinguished in time, would have released enough gas into the ventilation system to potentially kill 10,000 commuters.
+Upon examination, it was revealed that it was a hydrogen cyanide device which, had it not been extinguished in time, would have released enough gas into the ventilation system to potentially kill 10,000 commuters.
 On 4 July, several undetonated cyanide devices were found at other locations in the Tokyo subway.

 During this time, numerous cult members were arrested for various offenses, but arrests of the most senior members on the charge of the subway gassing had not yet taken place.
 In June, an individual unrelated to Aum had launched a copycat attack by hijacking All Nippon Airways Flight 857, a Boeing 747 bound for Hakodate from Tokyo.
 The hijacker claimed to be an Aum member in possession of sarin and plastic explosives, but these claims were ultimately found to be false.

 Asahara was finally found hiding within a wall of a cult building known as "The 6th Satian" in the Kamikuishiki complex on 16 May and was arrested.
 On the same day, the cult mailed a parcel bomb to the office of Yukio Aoshima, the governor of Tokyo, blowing off the fingers of his secretary's hand.
 Asahara was initially charged with 23 counts of murder and 16 other offenses.
 The trial, dubbed "the trial of the century" by the press, ruled Asahara guilty of masterminding the attack and sentenced him to death.
 The indictment was appealed unsuccessfully.
-A number of senior members accused of participation, such as Masami Tsuchiya, also received death sentences.
+Several senior members accused of participation, such as Masami Tsuchiya, also received death sentences.

 The reasons why a small circle of mostly senior Aum members committed atrocities and the extent of personal involvement by Asahara remain unclear, although several theories have attempted to explain these events.
 In response to the prosecution's charge that Asahara ordered the subway attacks to distract authorities, the defense maintained that Asahara was not aware of events, pointing to his deteriorating health.
 Shortly after his arrest, Asahara abandoned his post as the organization's leader, and maintained silence afterward, refusing to communicate even with lawyers and family members.